therenow9/mindex-java-code-challenge/WRITEUP.md

 ## Author: Jeremy Scheuerman

-Hello developers at Mindex, Thank you for taking the time to review my solution to the coding challenge, below I have written down some information about the way I did Tasks 1 and 2 as well as the Testing procedures
+Hello developers at Mindex, Thank you for taking the time to review my solution to the coding challenge, below I have written down some information about the way I did tasks 1 and 2 as well as the Testing procedures

-Also, I'd like to add that only uploaded this as 2 commits, the first commit is your original unaltered code challenge, and the second is my completed solution to the code challenge, this will allow you to easily find which code was modified / added.
+Also, I'd like to add that I uploaded this code as only 2 commits, the first commit is your original unaltered code challenge, and the second is my completed solution to the code challenge, this will allow you to easily find which code was modified / added.
 (I usually commit much more frequently)

 ### _Disclaimer_